elephantscale/es-training-new/search-common/slides/Search-Intro.md

 ---

-## Can’t build the matrix
+## Can't build the matrix

- * 500K x 1M matrix has half-a-trillion 0’s and 1’s.
+ * 500K x 1M matrix has half-a-trillion 0's and 1's.

- * But it has no more than one billion 1’s. **WHY??**
+ * But it has no more than one billion 1's. **WHY??**

      - matrix is extremely sparse.

- * What’s a better representation?
+ * What's a better representation?

      - We only record the 1 positions.